 (7) The lending institution will require of any moneys received by the applicant by way of financial assistance and payable to the applicant under any law of the State or the Commonwealth in relation to subsidising the purchase of houses by persons eligible under that law are paid to the lending institution into the account of the applicant with the lending institution in reduction of the loan to the applicant.

-[Clause 2 amended by No. 28 of 2003 s.
+[Clause 2 inserted by No. 85 of 1987 s.
+10; amended by No. 28 of 2003 s.
 87.]

 3. Mortgage support scheme